vladimirradeski/url-shortener/README.md

 Before getting started, make sure you have the following installed:

 - **Java 21**
-- **Docker and Docker Compose**: needed for spring-boot-docker-compose maven package, which will spin up MongoDB when the backend is started.
+- **Docker and Docker Compose**: needed for spring-boot-docker-compose maven package, which will spin up MongoDB when the service is started.

 ## Setup